If you’re searching for jobs, the mining industry has them. Lots of them.

 This means that young, educated workers entering the mining industry are in a very strong position.

 Recent graduates are also in a unique position to be among the first to use the innovative technology that has become an integral part of the mining industry in recent years.

 “Young people might not realize how exciting a career in mining can be,” says Meyer.
 “We often conjure a certain image of an individual working underground; however, that is not necessarily the reality of mining careers today.”

 Innovative and automation technology are changing the work environment in mining.
 This technology also means that mining careers are safer and more sustainable than ever before.

 The Top 3 ways to prepare for a mining career

 Figure out which commodity and region you want to work in

-Mining is truly a national industry, with operations in nearly every part of the country, including the North.
-However, each region and the commodities contained within it can be very different in terms of the work environment and career opportunities available.
-Find out which jobs are in-demand in the mining industry.
+Mining is a national industry, with operations in nearly every part of the country, including the North.
+However, each region and its commodities can vary in terms of the work environment and career opportunities available.
+Learn more about occupations in the mining industry.